asif-kamal/asif-kamal.github.io/_posts/2020-10-03-rails_app_zoo_app.markdown

 rails new ZooApp
 ```

 Probably the toughest part about my app was building the ReportsController.
 Since the report model serves as a join table between User and Animal I had to find a way to create a new report using both foreign keys.

 ![ReportsController](https://i.ibb.co/fpVDKw5/Screen-Shot-2020-10-03-at-7-58-19-AM.png)

+I decided to have the current user create the report and select from a drop down of the species he or she was working with.
+It made more sense to have seeded data of animals already in the database, and to allow for the creation of new animal instances when one was not found.

 I was not sure at first whether to have the nested new route coming from the user side or the animal side.
+I decided the user should be the main focus and since the goal of ZooApp was to facilitate recording user input, any new input should come from the user only.

 ```
  animal_reports GET    /animals/:animal_id/reports(.:format)                                                    reports#index